google/model-viewer/README.md

 supported out of the box.
 Additionally, developers can specify a USDZ file (using the `ios-src` attribute) that will be used to launch Quick Look on iOS Safari.

+Note: iOS Quick Look only supports model files that use the USDZ format.
+This means that iOS users who see a live-rendered model in the browser (loaded as GLTF / GLB) will have to download the same model a _second time_ in USDZ format when they launch Quick Look.

 ## Development

 * `npm run build` - Builds the distributable from the `src/` directory.